andrewblim/crossword-tracker/chrome/README.md

 You can leave a puzzle and come back to it.
 The extension will cache progress in Chrome synced storage.

-In either the extension popup menu or the settings page, you can also download cached puzzle records as [JSON](https://www.json.org/json-en.html) files or clear them out of the browser cache.
-I recommend
+In either the extension popup menu or the settings page, you can also save cached puzzle records as [JSON](https://www.json.org/json-en.html) files or clear them out of the browser cache.

 Once you have the JSON log, do whatever you want with it!
 For starters, this repo also contains an [image-gen](../image-gen/README.md) project that can convert a JSON log to an animated replay of your solve.
 I also encourage you to find other interesting applications - for example, if you amassed a large number of logs, from just yourself or from others too, you might be able to run interesting data analysis on solving technique or puzzle difficulty.